Doron-L/PriceOfCall/README.md

 Cleaned data:  <30-40k calls depending on the exact cleaning procedure
 Picked-up: ~ 1/3 of the cleaned calls

-One of the reasons we are left with a vey low number of calls after the cleaning is that the company started to collect different features at different times, amd so only the most recent calls have information in all their features.
+One of the reasons we are left with a vey low number of calls after the cleaning is that Upcall started to collect different features at different times, and so only the most recent calls have information in all their features.

-In addition to the lack of enough data, the features didn't seem to have a lot of predicted power.
+In addition to the lack of enough data, the features didn't seem to have a lot of predictive power, as non helped to predict with accuracy above the one obtained by...???

 I tried to speculate why two features that initially I thought will have information didn't have.
 The area code may have two problems.
 First, it may not represent the real physical location of the business, as phone numbers can be kept even if a person or a business move.
 Second, the pick-up ratio in